- Painting and Drawing

 -Intensive (20 hours per week)

-All our teachers speak Italian, English and Spanish.
+All our teachers speak Italian and English.

 For more information click HERE